August weather forecast

 What is the month with the least sunshine?

-In Bangkok, the average sunshine duration in August is 5.2h.
+In August, the average sunshine duration is 5.2h.

-What are the months with the highest UV index?
+What is the month with the highest UV index in Bangkok?

 The months with the highest UV index are February through September, with an average maximum UV index of 12.

-What is the UV index reading in August?
+What is the UV index intensity in August?

-In Bangkok, the average daily maximum UV index in August is 12.
-A UV Index estimate of 11, and higher, represents an extreme health threat from unsafe exposure to Sun's UV rays.
+The average daily maximum UV index in August is 12.
+A UV Index of 11, and more, symbolizes an extreme health threat from exposure to Sun's UV rays.

 Average humidity